 - abnormal heart rhythm

-- peripheral artery disease (reduced blood flow to arms and legs)
+- peripheral artery disease, which reduces blood flow to your arms and legs

 - kidney failure

-- eating a healthy diet that is low in saturated fat, and cholesterol
+- eating a healthy diet that’s low in saturated fat and cholesterol

 - avoiding fatty foods